toddsor/thrive-realtime-voice-platform/docs/getting-started/README.md

 3. [Quick Start Guide](./quick-start.md) - Build your first voice app
 4. [Creating Your First App](./first-app.md) - Extend the platform

+## Reference Implementation

+The [Demo App](../../apps/demo-voice/README.md) serves as a complete reference implementation showcasing:

+- **Platform Integration**: Proper use of all platform packages
+- **Security Features**: Rate limiting, content safety, and PII redaction
+- **Extensibility Patterns**: Custom tools, configurations, and patterns
+- **Code Organization**: Clean separation between platform and demo code
+- **Developer Experience**: Clear patterns and comprehensive examples

+Start with the demo app to understand best practices, then adapt the patterns for your own application.

 ## Advanced Setup

 For production applications with specific requirements: